djleamen/ml_project/README.md

 # Machine Learning Project

-This repository contains coursework from **AI and Machine Learning Algorithms and Techniques** by Microsoft on Coursera.
+This repository contains coursework from **AI and Machine Learning Algorithms and Techniques** and **Advanced AI and Machine Learning Techniques and Capstone** by Microsoft on Coursera.
 The projects cover fundamental and advanced machine learning concepts across supervised learning, unsupervised learning, reinforcement learning, and deep learning.

 ## Course Structure